calonso/IeMcsbtIntegrationProject/labs/backend_cloud_deployment.md

 ### Step 1: Prepare for Deployment

+1. Ensure the Google Cloud SDK is installed in a different directory than your Flask application.
-1. Ensure the Google Cloud SDK is installed and initialized:
+1. Ensure the Google Cloud SDK is initialized:
     ```
     gcloud init
     ```